willsam100/CodingWIthSamBlog/_posts/2017-06-13-f-mailboxes-reply.md

 </tr>
 </tbody>
 </table>
-<p>As stated, the change is very simple, just use <code>PostAndAsyncReply</code>, and the response will be asynchronous.
-For the example invoking the method, I have called it synchronously (<code>RunSynchronously</code>), but this should be avoided to get the benefits from asynchronous execution.</p>
+As stated, the change is very simple, just use <code>PostAndAsyncReply</code>, and the response will be asynchronous.
+For the example invoking the method, I have called it synchronously (<code>RunSynchronously</code>), but this should be avoided to get the benefits from asynchronous execution.

-<p><strong>An event to rule them all</strong></p>
+## An event to rule them all
-<p>The final choice for getting data out of a <code>MailboxProcessor</code> is by using events.
+The final choice for getting data out of a <code>MailboxProcessor</code> is by using events.
 Don Syme wrote a great a post on this <a title="https://blogs.msdn.microsoft.com/dsyme/2010/02/15/async-and-parallel-design-patterns-in-f-agents/">here</a>.
 Let's apply that solution to the <code>SQLiteConnection</code>.
-First off let's update the <code>Message</code> to have the values we need.</p>
+First off let's update the <code>Message</code> to have the values we need.
 <table class="pre">
 <tbody>
 <tr>